JoseMorenoJ/CPPtest/README.md

 There will be a release for every kind of problem.
 Each release will also have the content of the previous versions.

 # In Progress
-- Right now, we are structuring the README file so it will be easy to navigate through the different problems and solutions.
-- Considering to keep a copy of the Statements as part of the code to be able to compare when presenting the solution.
-This is, having **both** the statement and the solution.
-  - Maybe we can just call a link to the _diff_ utility between versions.
+This is what we are doing now:
+   - Review the explanations for the Basic problems to be ready to merge the Math problems.
+   - Review the code of the Math solutions: Take another look on the last of the problems.
+   - Finish solving the other branches.
+Advanced and Algorithms.

 # Solutions
 In this section you will find the explanations to the solutions, not the code.
 We recommend **to have the code open** in another editor/window to follow the solutions easily.